MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 #### Dapp metadata

-It is required to specify the [`dappMetadata`](../../../reference/sdk-js-options.md#dappmetadata) option when configuring the MetaMask connector with Wagmi.
+Specify the [`dappMetadata`](../../../reference/sdk-js-options.md#dappmetadata) option to help identify your dapp within the MetaMask ecosystem.
-This metadata helps identify your dapp within the MetaMask ecosystem.
+This option is required when configuring the MetaMask connector with Wagmi.

 #### Infura API key